-Focus on turbulence-resolving capabilities on the fC M2 Spatially developing boundary layer Inflow defined with U = 70m/s and $Re{\theta} = 3040$ attached BL after the RANS-LES interface.
-TC O2 NASA hump flow capabilities on the flow separation over the hump. ncoming BL has U = 34.6m/s, Re_c = 936000 (c = hump length).
+Focus on turbulence-resolving capabilities on the TC M2 Spatially developing boundary layer Inflow defined with U = 70m/s and $Re{\theta} = 3040$. attached BL after the RANS-LES interface.
+TC O2 NASA hump flow capabilities on the flow separation over the hump. ncoming BL has U = 34.6m/s, Re_c = 936000 (c = nump length).
 Focus on the turbulence-resolving

-Task 3: Modelling assessment Task Leader: ONERA)
+Task 3: Modelling assessment

+Re = 2.4x106/meter and M = 0.2.
+Examination of modelling capabilities for a complex flow case.
 Evaluation and assessment of the methods developed in Tasks 1 and 2 with one TC.
-TC M3 Co-flow of BL and wake
+TC M3 Co-flow of BL and wake (Task Leader: ONERA)